rmaguiar/hugo-theme-color-your-world/README.md

 In your project folder, add the font files to a folder named `/assets/fonts` and the CSS content to a file named `/assets/scss/fonts/font-face.scss`.

+Also make sure to copy the file `/assets/scss/fonts/variables.scss` into your project folder and change the font names accordingly.

 ### Syntax highlighting

 This theme comes with two chroma styles, meant to be used with dark and light mode respectively.
 These are **Monokai** for dark mode and **Solarized Dark** for light mode.